-These consents expire on 1 October 2015 and Council is currently finalising an application to renew these consents.
-The new consents will seek authorisation to continue to operate Stage 2 of the landfill.
+These consents expire on 1 October 2015 and the Council has submitted an application to renew these consents.
+The new consents seek authorisation to continue to operate Stage 2 of the landfill.

-Council expects to apply for resource consents in 2028 to operate Stage 3 of the landfill from 2030.
+The Council expects to apply for resource consents in 2028 to operate Stage 3 of the landfill from 2030.